German Catholic Church may back some "morning-after pills"

 Meisner's change of mind made headlines because he is known for his outspoken conservative views.
 The surprise was compounded when another conservative, Berlin Archbishop Rainer Woelki, urged the Church to debate the issue.

-Meisner said he had changed his view after learning from scientists that some newer pills did not abort fertilized eggs but rather prevented fertilization altogether.
+Meisner said he had changed his view after learning from scientists that some newer pills did not abort fertilised eggs but rather prevented fertilisation altogether.

-"If a medication that hinders conception is used after a rape with the purpose of avoiding fertilization, then this is acceptable in my view," he said.
+"If a medication that hinders conception is used after a rape with the purpose of avoiding fertilisation, then this is acceptable in my view," he said.

 His office stressed in an accompanying statement that this exception was valid only in rape cases and not within Catholic marriage, where artificial contraception is banned.